 This year’s Gender Census, aimed at everyone whose gender(s) or lack thereof are not adequately described by the gender binary of “always, solely and completely male OR always, solely and completely female”, was open from 12th February until 7th April 2020.
 There were 24,576 usable responses.
-(Unfortunately the spreadsheet of responses won’t be available until I’ve written up the report for every question, sorry about that!)
+You can see the spreadsheet of responses via the full report.

 This report will summarise the responses for the first question, regarding identity.